bguiomar/Guio-s-Shelter/README.md

 - `npm install uuid` you will use to give a every image a non repetitive number and if you need more help, check this link:
   https://dev.to/maureenoldyck/upload-images-with-react-expressjs-and-mysql-47jn

-2. FRONTEND:
+2. FRONTEND -cd client:

 - Run `npm react-router-dom`
-- Run `npm add mysql nodemon dotenv cors` in your project folder.
+- Run `npm add mysql nodemon dotenv cors`
-- Run `npm i bootstrap@5.2.0-beta1` in your client folder to apply style.
+- Run `npm i bootstrap@5.2.0-beta1`

 ### Database creation